anandology/generators-inside-out-talk/slides.md

     3

 ---
-### Earlier Limitations
+# Earlier Limitations

-The implementation of generators until Python 3.3 had the following limitations.

-It was not possible to:
+Until Python 3.3, it was not possible to:

 * delegate control to a sub-generator
 * return a value from a generator

 ---
-### Delegate control to a sub-generator
+# Delegate control to a sub-generator

     !py3
     def display2(values1, values2):